Table of Contents

 2. Use “since” with perfect tenses

-“Since” is normally used with the present perfect or present perfect continuous because these tenses describe actions that began in the past and continue into the present.
+“Since” is usually used with the present perfect or present perfect continuous tense.
+These tenses are perfect because they describe actions that started in the past and are still true now.

 Examples: